dspereira/42Cursus-transcendence/README.md

 Since we are using OpenSSL, your certificate is self-signed, which may trigger a privacy and security warning in your browser.
 If this occurs, you will need to click on the option to "accept and continue" or a similar prompt, depending on the browser you are using.

+**⚠️ NOTE:**
+> This app is fully compatible with the latest versions of Google Chrome and all Chromium-based browsers.

 ## Makefile Commands

 ### Docker Compose Setup and Management